Questions & Answers

 If this is "Needle Exchange technology”, how are you going to get the needles back from people who use them?

 We love acronyms and “NEXT” felt right.
-However, NEXT is a harm reduction distribution platform as opposed to a traditional needle exchange where people who use drugs receive clean, free syringes, and then bring back their used ones.
+However, NEXT Distro is a harm reduction distribution platform as opposed to a traditional needle exchange where people who use drugs receive clean, free syringes, and then bring back their used ones.
 We recognize that a mail-based model doesn’t necessarily work for syringe returns, and returning syringes is not part of our initial model.
-We provide safe disposal training and supplies for people that inject drugs.
+We provide safe disposal training, various safe disposal supplies, as well as a connection to may online resources and tools.
+Our current favorites are www.thepointny.org (New York state), and https://safeneedledisposal.org/ (national).
+We appreciate that their locator tools help folks find disposal options in their own community.

 How do I get next in my town?

-I love this idea.
+I want to support this project.
 How do I donate?

 That's exciting to hear.
 It depends on if you would like to donate money, time, or expertise.